Public Records & Services in Coyote

 Frequently Asked Questions

 To register to vote in Coyote, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Rio Arriba County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in Coyote, contact the Rio Arriba County Clerk's office for schedules and ballot information.
+For local county and state elections (Coyote is an unincorporated community in Rio Arriba County and does not hold municipal elections), contact the Rio Arriba County Clerk's office for schedules and ballot information.

-Property records for Coyote, New Mexico are maintained by the Rio Arriba County Assessor's Office and the Rio Arriba County County Clerk.
+Property records for Coyote, New Mexico are maintained by the Rio Arriba County Assessor's Office and the Rio Arriba County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Rio Arriba County, including parcels in Coyote.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Rio Arriba County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Rio Arriba County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Rio Arriba County offices at the county courthouse.
 The Rio Arriba County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Coyote, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Rio Arriba County Clerk's office issues marriage licenses and maintains marriage records for Rio Arriba County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.